hashintel/hash/packages/engine/stdlib/CONTRIBUTING.md

 Please note we have established a set of [community guidelines](https://hash.ai/legal/community).
 Please follow these in your interactions with the project.

-We have a [Discord](https://hash.ai/discord) and a [community forum](https://community.hash.ai/) where you can ask questions about contributing, and where the community can chime in with helpful advice.
+We have a [Discord server](https://hash.ai/discord) and a [community forum](https://community.hash.ai/) where you can ask questions about contributing, and where the community can chime in with helpful advice.
 If you'd like to make a significant change or re-architecture, please first discuss the change there (or create an [issue](https://github.com/hashintel/hash/issues)) to get feedback.

 ## What belongs in the HASH Standard Library